What Are The Challenges Of Self-Directed Home Care?

 Support and Solutions

-When you choose self-direction, you can quickly and easily find pre-screened, qualified caregivers.
-You can hire, fire, train, schedule, and supervise your caregivers, all while avoiding the hassle of direct employment and the complexities of insurance and taxes.
+You can quickly and easily find pre-screened, qualified caregivers when you choose self-direction.
+Then, you can hire, fire, train, schedule, and supervise your caregivers, all while avoiding the hassle of direct employment and the complexities of insurance and taxes.

 We hope to work with the Department of Elder Affairs to make this option a reality for families choosing self-direction through publicly funded programs.